-Students will be provided with an adequate number of elective seminar courses in all fields of the Humanities and Social Sciences study programme; the list will be published at the beginning of the academic year and will include the selection of generic courses prepared by the Doctoral School of the University of Ljubljana.
+Students will be provided with an adequate number of elective seminar courses in all fields of the Humanities and Social Sciences study programme.
+That will include the selection of generic courses prepared by the Doctoral School of the University of Ljubljana as well.
 Seminar courses will be also available to students from related programmes of other University of Ljubljana faculties and other faculties which have student exchange agreements with the University of Ljubljana.